Rocky Mountain Rail Society: History of CNR 6060

-6060 (affectionately known as Bullet-nosed Betty) was assembled in Canada's Montreal Locomotive Works in October 1944 under builder's number 72757.
-In 1959, 6060 was retired from active service and was subsequently placed on static display in Jasper, Alberta in 1962.
+Canadian National 6060 (affectionately known as Bullet-nosed Betty) was assembled in Canada's Montreal Locomotive Works in October 1944 under builder's number 72757.
+In 1959, 6060 was retired from active service and was subsequently placed on static display in Jasper, Alberta, in 1962.
 Ten years later, Canadian National Railway restored 6060 to operating condition, and used her to haul steam excursions out of Toronto, Ontario.